Saturation of Pump Absorption - An Important Issue?

 - Local pump saturation (e.g. at the pumped end of a laser crystal) does not inevitably have an important impact on the performance, since the lower pump absorption at some locations may be compensated by the resulting higher pump intensity at other locations.
 What matters is often only how much power is absorbed altogether, but not where exactly.

-- In a Q-switched laser, pump saturation effects may be stronger, because (a) no lasing occurs before the pulse build-up, and (b) because minimization of the pulse width often leads one to apply a relatively high pump intensity.
+- In a Q-switched laser, pump saturation effects may be stronger because (a) no lasing occurs before the pulse build-up, and (b) because minimization of the pulse width often leads one to apply a relatively high pump intensity.
 The latter also applies to lasers operating on weaker transitions, such as the 1.3-μm transition of Nd:YAG.

 - Quasi-three-level lasers require the excitation of a substantial fraction of the laser-active ions.
 Therefore, significant pump saturation effects often occur in such devices.
 Extreme effects can occur in true three-level lasers.

-- Particularly strong pump saturation occurs in cases where both the absorption cross sections and the applied pump intensities are rather high.
+- Particularly strong pump saturation occurs in cases where both the absorption cross-sections and the applied pump intensities are rather high.
 An example is an ytterbium-doped fiber amplifier pumped around 975 nm (at the strong ytterbium absorption peak).
 Such a device may be operated with a pump intensity far above its pump saturation intensity, and this can lead to peculiar saturation behavior: the pump power decays about linearly (rather than exponentially) in the fiber, and the slope of this decay can be substantially increased if the signal intensity is also high.
-Furthermore, the saturation characteristics for the signal wave can also be strongly modified, because ions undergoing stimulated emission can be quickly returned to the upper laser level.
+Furthermore, the saturation characteristics for the signal wave can also be strongly modified because ions undergoing stimulated emission can be quickly returned to the upper laser level.

 These examples show that a general statement on the importance of pump saturation effects should not be made.
 Often enough, you may ignore such effects, but it is good to know where.

 This article is a posting of the Photonics Spotlight, authored by Dr. Rüdiger Paschotta.
-You may link to this page, because its location is permanent.
-See also the Encyclopedia of Laser Physics and Technology.
+You may link to this page and cite it, because its location is permanent.
+See also the RP Photonics Encyclopedia.